ItsyPetkov/DAG-WGAN/DAG-WGAN/README.md

 ```

 ## License
-DAGAF is Apache-2.0 licensed, as found in the LICENSE file.
+DAG-WGAN is Apache-2.0 licensed, as found in the LICENSE file.